ace0/Security101/README.md

 # The List

-## Web sites and web services on the internet
+## Production Services on the Internet

 ### Store and validate passwords using bcrypt, scrypt, or PBKDF2.
 No plaintext passwords, no simple hashing, not even simple hashing with salts.